mulekick/.shell_extend/.scripts/README.md

 $ histcmd <expr>
   > searches commands matching regexp expression <expr> in history and command archives
+  > <expr> has to be double quoted to prevent shell expansion and yield proper results
-  > pipe results to less for more flexibility
+  > you can also pipe results to less for more comfort

 $ histsave
   > saves current history to a new file in command archives
-  > clears current history
+  > clears current history and restarts shell

 $ histprune
-  > prunes (removes duplicate entries, sorts and formats) all unpruned files in the command archives
+  > prunes (removes duplicate entries, sorts and formats) all unpruned files in command archives

 ------------ UTILITIES ------------